AzureMentor/Azure-AZ-102-Study-Guide/7 - Implement advanced virtual networking (5-10%).md

 ## Monitor and manage networking
 May include but not limited to:
 * Monitor on-premises connectivity
-* use network resource monitoring and Network Watcher
+* Use network resource monitoring and Network Watcher
-* manage external networking and virtual network connectivity
+* Manage external networking and virtual network connectivity